Tomsterrus/Simple-RAG-architecture/README.md

 - frontend.py: Manages the customtkinter lifecycle, UI states, and threaded execution of backend tasks.
 - requirements.txt: List of necessary libraries including huggingface_hub and transformers.

 Please Note: prompt & model matching system is still in development, so try to use in your prompt model names close to those actually available at HF.
+In addition, the model list is limited to 10000 items to reduce fetching time and prevent API quota limitation errors, and to reduce search time.